- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 We regularly test the top 70 VPNs for security and this list only includes VPNs which keep you anonymous and don't track your activity.
 Plus we only recommend VPNs which offer a full-money back guarantee allowing you to try them risk free.

-How to choose a VPN to prevent ISP tracking
+How we found the top VPN that prevent ISP tracking

 - Strong security, including 256-bit AES encryption